About

 Now based in Montclair, New Jersey, I am again close to New York City.
 My most recent, the “MELT Project”, a study of the impermanence and erasure of our customs and tastes, documents what had once been commonplace and often treasured objects: the discarded or damaged antique sterling silver and gold items that ended up in our family antique store, and then eventually melted by a smelter.

-Recent News and Press: Solo exhibition of MELT, at SRO Photo Gallery, Texas Tech University School of Art, Lubbock, TX, November 2 - December 10, 2023.
+Solo exhibition of MELT, at SRO Photo Gallery, Texas Tech University School of Art, Lubbock, TX, November 2 - December 10, 2023.

 “The MELT Project” was included in the online exhibition Creative Photography in ARTDOC Magazine, February 2024.